Updated on by Sarina

-Do not choose jeans and pants that tapers down.
-Instead go for slightly flared legged pants or straight pants.
-The thin cigarette pant style which tapers down will make the hip look wider.
+Do not choose jeans and pants that taper down.
+Instead, go for slightly flared legged pants or straight pants.
+The thin cigarette pant style, which tapers down, will make the hip look wider.
 The straight or flared shape will balance the hips/thighs.

 But if you find that pants and jeans make you look bottom heavy, opt for comfortable, not too tight or too see-through leggings under tops as they stretch and accommodate your larger hips all the while hugging your small waist.
 If you must wear tights, at least let them have vertical stripes; they can elongate your legs.

 An A line skirt is the preferred choice for a bottom heavy figure.
 A tight fitting pencil skirt will cling to the hip and make it look wider.

 Choose a style of dress which will closely fit the upper body but allow the skirt to freely fall over your hips.
 A fit and flare dress is a good choice; it fits this criterion.